Maliman-Org/BookWebService/README.md

 5. Execute the class *BookClient.java*.

-6. When the interface of our app appears, type the title of book to search for, then click into search icon. 🔎
+6. When the interface of our app appears, the user types the title of book to search for, then clicks into the search icon. 🔎

-7. You can like 👍 or dislike 👎 any searched book.
+7. User can like 👍 or dislike 👎 any searched book.

 ## Screenshots 📷